isomerpages/nrf-ctrlshift/pages/engineers-in-action.md

 ---
-layout: simple-page
 permalink: /engineers-in-action/
-breadcrumb: Engineers in Action
+breadcrumb: 'Engineers in Action'
-title: Engineers in Action
+title: 'Engineers in Action'

 ---

 See how a new generation of engineers is shaping the future of Singapore.